kiet8112006/olist-data-analysis/README.md

 | debit_card   | 1,529             | 1.47%      |
 | not_defined  | 3                 | 0.003%     |

-Consclusion:
+Conclusion:
 The analysis indicates that credit cards are by far the most commonly used payment method, representing approximately 74% of all payment transactions in the dataset.

 The second most frequently used method is boleto, accounting for about 19% of payments, which is consistent with Brazil’s payment ecosystem where boleto (bank slip payment) is widely used for online purchases.

 #### Invalid Installments Check
-Since installment payments cannot logically be zero or negative, a data validation check was performed to identify records where payment_installments <= 0.
+Since installment payments cannot logically be zero or negative, a data validation check was performed to identify records where payment_installments <= 0.Installments are typically used for credit card payments in Brazilian e-commerce, where customers can split the payment into multiple months.
 Such values may indicate data entry errors or inconsistencies in the dataset.

 sql query: